Spiritual Caregiving and Ecological Grief

 Though chaplains have always accompanied those who are grieving, the ambiguous losses and anticipatory grief brought on by climate change require new postures and practices.
 There is no doubt that the climate crises offer emerging possibilities and challenges for spiritual care, asking chaplains to transform and adapt old models of service and to allow their own climate grief to inform the care they offer.
 As chaplains and spiritual caregivers, how do we accompany those in our circles of care while also tending to our own ecological grief?
 How do we cultivate our own steadiness to offer space to those we accompany?

-Please join us — chaplains, care givers, and faith leaders — as we explore these questions and offer practices for personal and community resilience in a climate-changed world.
+Thanks to those who joined us — chaplains, care givers, and faith leaders — as we explored these questions and offered practices for personal and community resilience in a climate-changed world.

 Meet our Presenters